IBM-Cloud/terraform-provider-ibm/website/docs/r/is_volume.html.markdown

 ## Argument reference
 Review the argument references that you can specify for your resource.

-- `capacity` - (Optional, Forces new resource, Integer) (The capacity of the volume in gigabytes.
-This defaults to `100`.
+- `capacity` - (Optional, Integer) (The capacity of the volume in gigabytes.
+This defaults to `100`, minimum to `10 ` and maximum to `16000`.
+  **NOTE**
+    - Supports only expansion on update (must be attached to a running instance and must not be less than the current volume capacity)
+    - Can be updated only if volume is attached to an running virtual server instance.
+    - Stopped instance will be started on update of capacity of the volume.
 - `delete_all_snapshots` - (Optional, Bool) Deletes all snapshots created from this volume.
 - `encryption_key` - (Optional, Forces new resource, String) The key to use for encrypting this volume.
 - `iops` - (Optional, Forces new resource, Integer) The total input/ output operations per second (IOPS) for your storage.
 This value is required for `custom` storage profiles only.